Prism Ruby parser

 void serialize(const uint8_t *source, size_t length) {

-pm_serialize_parse(&buffer, source, length, NULL);
+pm_serialize_parse(buffer, source, length, NULL);

 printf("SERIALIZED!\n");